|

 Influenza vaccine is recommended for all travelers during flu season, which runs from November through April.
 Influenza vaccine may cause soreness at the injection site, low-grade fevers, malaise, and muscle aches.
 Severe reactions are rare.
 Influenza vaccine should not be given to pregnant women during the first trimester or those allergic to eggs.

 Tick-borne encephalitis vaccine may be considered for long-term travelers who expect to be visiting rural or forested areas in the spring or summer.
 In Germany, the risk for tick-borne encephalitis is greatest in the states of Bavaria and Baden-Wurttemburg in the south.
-For further information, including a map showing the risk of tick-borne encephalitis (called Fruhsommer-Meningoenzephalitis in German) in different parts of the country, go to the Robert Koch-Insititut.
+There is also risk in parts of Hesse, Rhineland-Palatinate, and Thuringia.
+For further information on the risk of tick-borne encephalitis (called Fruhsommer-Meningoenzephalitis in German) in different parts of the country, go to the Robert Koch-Insititut.
 Two vaccines have been developed: TicoVac, also known as FSME Immun (Baxter AG), which is manufactured in Austria, and Encepur (Chiron Behring), which is made in Germany.
 The vaccines are approved for use in a number of European countries, but not the United States.
 A full series consists of three doses over a one-year period, which is not practical for most travelers, though limited data indicate that Encepur may be given in an accelerated schedule for faster immunity.
 Tick precautions, as discussed below, are strongly advised.

 Recent outbreaks

 The number of cases of tick-borne encephalitis almost doubled from 2004 to 2006 (see Eurosurveillance), reaching 546 cases for the year 2006, the largest number since notification began.
 This was preceded by a sharp rise in the incidence of tick-borne encephalitis in the late 1990s (see Eurosurveillance).
 The number of cases fell to 326 in 2007.
-The disease occurs mainly in southern Germany, chiefly in the federal states of Baden-Wuerttemberg and Bavaria, but also in Thuringia and Hesse.
+The number rose to 424 in the year 2011, then fell to 196 in 2012.
+Yearly variations appear to be due to ecological factors affecting the natural foci of the disease.
+In Germany, tick-borne encephalitis occurs mainly in the southern part of the country, chiefly in the federal states of Baden-Wuerttemberg and Bavaria, but also in Thuringia and Hesse.
 One small risk area is located in Rhineland-Palatinate.
 Cases have also been recently identified in areas not previously defined as risk areas, such as Saxony, Lower Saxony, Mecklenburg-Western Pomerania, Saxony-Anhalt, and Brandenburg.

 Tick-borne encephalitis is a viral infection of the central nervous system transmitted by tick bites, usually after travel to rural or forested areas in the spring or summer.
 The infection may also be acquired by ingesting unpasteurized dairy products.
 The disease typically begins as a flu-like illness, including fever, headache, and vomiting, followed by the development of neurologic symptoms.
 Neurologic damage may be permanent, causing chronic headaches, difficulty concentrating, muscle weakness or loss of balance.
 Tick-borne encephalitis vaccine should be considered for long-term travelers who expect to be visiting rural or forested areas in the spring or summer, especially in the southern part of the country.
 The vaccine is available in many European countries, but not the United States.
 Tick precautions are strongly advised, as below.
 As above, vaccination against tick-borne encephalitis should be considered for long-term travelers who expect to be visiting rural or forested areas in the spring or summer.